shinyichen/face-search/README.md

 ### Start Janus Service (on isicvl05)
 Go to `/nfs/div2/jchen/janus-dev/janus-api/build` and start Janus service `src/cserver/c_example`.
-Important to stop this service when not running the demo.
+Wait until initialization finishes.
+(Important to stop this service when not running the demo.)

 ### Now the demo is running at http://isicvl03:8000/search/